CBEP-SoCB/SWAT_mussels_sum/Derived_Data/SWAT_data_SIMPLIFY.md

     "Abbreviation of the units used.
 Most are SI units of concentration.", "EGAD's `VALIDATION QUALIFIER`.
 This is a subset of the `LABORATORY QUALIFIER`.", "Long description of meaning ofqualifiers.
 Includes other qualifiers", "Reporting Limit.
-LAb-determined value below which results are non-detects.", "Method Detection Limit.
+Lab-determined value below which results are non-detects.", "Method Detection Limit.
 Official limit of method", "Basis for calculating concentration (wet weight, dry weight or lipid weight).", "Alphanumeric code for sample preparation methods.",
     "Dilution factor for sample analysis.
-It's not clear whether this is useful.", "Chemical Abstract Number for chemical compound or mixture.")
+It's not clear whether this is useful.", "Chemical Abstract Number for chemical compound or mixture.", "Concentrations, expressed in micrograms per gram (or parts per million).", "Concentrations expressed in nanograms per gram ( or parts per billion),")

 kable(metadata)
 ```